Feds Raid Suspected $50M Visa Fraud Ring Near Los Angeles

 But, says FBI Special Agent Gary Chen in those filings, those projects were never built.

-"As a result of the fraudulent scheme, many foreign nationals were able to improperly obtain U.S. green cards through the EB-5 visa program, even though those foreigners did not in fact truly invest in U.S. businesses, nor were new American jobs created," wrote Chen, according to the Associated Press.
+"As a result of the fraudulent scheme, many foreign nationals were able to improperly obtain U.S. green cards through the EB-5 visa program, even though those foreigners did not in fact truly invest in U.S. businesses, nor were new American jobs created," wrote Chen, according to The Associated Press.

 Chen also noted that three of the investors who had gotten green cards were fugitives wanted by the Chinese government.